 Murrain, for his part, has brought to Duany’s attention the example of London, which also maintains continuous walkable fabric in one of the most modern and economically successful cities in the world.
 Instead of being cut up into tiny residential islands, London manages to submerge the more damaging uses – again, freeways, railroads, subway lines – and maintain a remarkably small-scale, fine-grained urbanism in many areas.
 As Murrain notes, he is able to walk from his home in Southwark to many parts of the city – and does so frequently -- without encountering any significant pedestrian barriers.
 (Figures xx)

-We have worked with our colleagues Sergio Porta, Yodan Rofe and Nikos Salingaros to develop a model, relying upon Porta’s empirical studies synthesizing observations from many cities, including Portland and London.
-The observations suggest a surprisingly consistent “400 meter rule” for the optimum spacing of through vehicular streets.
-This appears to leave an area large enough, according to the hypothesis, to serve as a suitable “sanctuary” from the normal disruptions of vehicles – now calmed as a diffusion network of pedestrian-friendly boulevards or avenues, rather than left as fast arterials – striking an optimum balance between adequate vehicular mobility and adequate pedestrian mobility.
-This work too suggests that a new resolution of the old Perry controversies may be feasible in the near future.
+Another example of fine-grained street layout being prioritized over high-rank urban arterials can be found in Barcelona, where this result has been achieved as a specific strategy for the reconnection of the city after the construction of the urban motorway system (fig….), a strategy that can and must be extended to other infrastructural barriers, such as railways, in all cities that have constructed them prior to the successive expansion of the urbanized land, like for instance in most UK cities.

 Conclusion

 As we have seen, debate over the neighborhood unit in some quarters is perhaps as fierce as ever, while the stakes have clearly risen for practitioners.
 Climate change and rising energy prices have placed a new emphasis on walkability – now seen as an essential characteristic of an urban fabric that offers a optimally efficient mix of ordinary amenities, and ready access to other transit modes.

 For New Urbanist planners, as we have seen, the controversy threatens to provoke a major schism within the movement, between those who accept as inevitable, if not desirable, the segregated and nuclear concepts of Perry and his antecedents, and those who believe a more progressive “Jacobsian” approach is now feasible, and moreover imperative.
+New achievements from research seem to sustain the Jacobsian camp in firmly maintaining the idea that urban community centers should be closely related in space with major urban thoroughfare “tamed” to be fit for a diversity of urban uses and users by a systematic application of traffic calming techniques.
+Moreover, evidence is growing that solutions exist, which indeed have been ordinarily practiced for decades, to reconcile the uninterrupted continuity of the city fabric, acknowledged as a fundamental feature in city history, with top hierarchy infrastructural system such as motorways or railways.
 What remains to be seen is whether these two perspectives can achieve a new consensus.
 We see the outlines of such a consensus in the most recent debates, but at the same time, we suspect that to achieve it, significant work remains.

 REFERENCES